ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 }
 ```

-By convention, the init function is used to initialise whole system.
+By convention, the init function is used to initialize the runtime and peripherals.

 `system.SetupPLL(8, 1, 48/8)` configures RCC to use PLL with external 8 MHz oscilator as system clock source.
 PLL divider is set to 1, multipler to 48/8 = 6 which gives 48 MHz system clock.

-`systick.Setup(2e6)` setups Cortex-M SYSTICK timer as system timer, which runs scheduler every 2 milliseconds.
+`systick.Setup(2e6)` setups Cortex-M SYSTICK timer as system timer, which runs scheduler every 2e6 nanoseconds (500 times per second).

-`gpio.A.EnableClock(false)` enables clock for GPIO port A. False means that this clock should be disabled in low-power mode, but this is not implemented int STM32F0 series.
+`gpio.A.EnableClock(false)` enables clock for GPIO port A. `false` means that this clock should be disabled in low-power mode, but this is not implemented int STM32F0 series.

 `led.Setup(cfg)` setups PA4 pin as open-drain output.